 Explore marine science while learning about the estuarine ecosystem on the Mission-Aransas Estuarine Research Reserve.

+Explore marine science while learning about the estuarine ecosystem on the Mission-Aransas Estuarine Research Reserve.
 The Mission-Aransas NERR is hosting a TOTE workshop for middle and high school teachers.
-This year the workshop will look at estuarine ecology focusing on seagrass communities, and estuarine resiliency.
+This year, the workshop will look at estuarine ecology with a focus on seagrass communities and estuarine resiliency.
 Seagrass beds are a complex system dependent on the health of the environment and diversity of the community it supports.
 Teachers will engage in hands-on learning with NERR educators using real-world scientific data.

 Register